Click/tap headings to reveal/hide content

 A: Membership of the Club is at an individual level.
 This means that your husband, wife, partner or children (over 6 years) who are not in their own rights a member will be your guests and the conditions for visitors will apply to them.

-A: Members can invite up to 4 non-members to be their guests at the Club at any one time.
-Non-members may not visit more than once a month or more than 6 times in one year.
-Visitors must be signed into the visitors book and you will be charged a fee per visitor. (see Membership/Visitor fees)
+A: Members may invite up to 4 non-members to be their guests at the Club at any one time.
+Non-members may not visit more than once a month or more than 6 times in any 12 month period.
+Visitors must be registered at the Main Entrance using a QR-code registration process.
+A smartphone with QR-code scanning capability is required There is no paper sign-in option.
+Members will be charged a fee per visitor. (see Membership/Visitor fees).
+Members are responsible for the behaviour of their guests, while on the Club premises.

 Q: We want to have a group of 10+ at the club?

-A: Any group of 10 or more (including children of any age, members and any guests) are required to contact the club security person Alex Korjavine ( see Contacts) for prior approval.
-This is the case where the group consists of 2 members and 8 guests or a group of 10 members.
+A: Any group of 10 or more (including children of any age, members and any guests) are required to contact Club Guest Services ( see Contacts) for prior approval.
+This is the case whether the group consists of members and guests or 10 members.
 We do this so we can manage space at the Club in busy times.

-Q: I have some-one from interstate/overseas coming to stay with me, am I restricted in how often they can come to the club?
+Q: I have someone from interstate/overseas coming to Sydney, am I restricted in how often they can come to the club?

-A: Normal visitor rules will apply unless you apply for them to become a special visitor.
-They must not reside within one hundred kilometres of Sydney.
-The request will need to be approved by the committee before they can use the club.
-It is at the committees discretion as to whether this is granted and any there may be restrictions on their use of the club.
-You will be asked to pay a fee for the period of time they will be using the club.
-Email admin@balmoralbeachclub if you would like to make a request and make sure you allow plenty of notice so that it can be approved in the monthly board meeting.
+A: YES.
+Normal visitor rules apply, unless you request them to be granted Special Visitor status.
+To be eligible for Special Visitor status, they must not reside within one hundred kilometres of Sydney.
+The request will need to be approved by the Club Committee before they can use the Club.
+It is at the Committee’s discretion to grant Special Visitor status and there may be restrictions on their use of the Club.
+You will be required to pay a fee for the period of time they will have access to the Club.
+Email firstname.lastname@example.org , if you would like to make a request and make sure you allow plenty of notice so that it can be considered at the monthly board meeting, normally second Tuesday of the month.

 Q: Do the visitor conditions apply to Saturday and Sunday breakfast and functions booked in the Top Room?